 These eggless ladi pavs are surprisingly simple to make and taste much better than the store-bought ones.
 These golden pavs make a perfect meal when paired with pav bhaji.

 Types of Dosa

 Indian breads made in the northern and western regions are made from wheat flour, while breads such as dosas made from fermented rice batter are more common in southern India.
-Here are a few popular breads from the south.
+Here are a few popular breads from South India.